Join us for Earth Day 2021 and beyond

 We're planning a busy spring of trash cleanups, garlic mustard pulls and more.
 Sign up for spring events today!

-Whether you can join us on Earth Day at the river gorge or not, we've got ways for everyone to get involved this spring from plastic tracking to independent cleanups, spring volunteer events to stenciling.
+We've got ways for everyone to get involved this spring from plastic tracking to independent cleanups, spring volunteer events to stenciling.
 Together, let's make this a great Earth Month!

 Minnesota Earth Day Green Gathering